KaveriVisavadiya/projects/README.md

+# this repo is obsolete, projects have been moved to new repos

 This repository contains some assignments/projects that I have done as part of my coursework at IIT Gandhinagar.

 Data_Narratives were done as part of course "Probability, Statistics and Data Visualization".